Walther Model 8: History

 The Model 8 was produced starting in late 1920, and was Walther's first post-war pistol.
 It was quite popular, and although production estimates vary, probably between 145,000 and 500,000 were produced until 1940.
 Marschall estimates that about 370,000 were made, and Kersten calculates around 200,000.

-Compact, easy to clean, and attractive, the gun was often carried during the Second World War as a back-up pistol by staff officers, members of the SS, and German air and tank crews, many of whom needed small weapons for use in tight spaces.
+Compact, easy to clean, and attractive, the gun was often carried during the Second World War as a back-up pistol by staff officers, members of the SS, and German air force and tank crews, many of whom needed small weapons for use in tight spaces.
 Engraved Model 8s were sometimes presented to high-ranking German officers.
 A third variant Model 8 engraved with Joseph Goebbels' name appeared for sale on the GunsAmerica site in 2011.

 The Model 8 was a prototype for the Walther PP (Polizei Pistole), and was the last single-action-only pistol manufactured by Walther except for the post-war Walther TP (German: Taschen Pistolen).